-4. Account for increasing traffic via the Northeast Passage
+- Account for increasing traffic via the Northen Sea Routee

-The Northeast Passage north of Norway and Russia is becoming increasingly accessible to seagoing vessels for an increasingly longer part of the year.
-This route reduces the distance that a seagoing vessel has to sail from Asia to the Netherlands, compared to sailing via the Indian Ocean route.
+The Northen Sea Route north of Norway and Russia is becoming increasingly accessible to seagoing vessels for an increasingly longer part of the year.
+This route reduces the distance that a seagoing ships has to sail from Asia to the Netherlands, compared to sailing via the Indian Ocean route.

-This Northeast Passage will increasingly be taken by more and more ships in a way that is safe for people, the environment, ship and cargo.
+This Northern Sea Route will increasingly be taken by more and more ships in a way that is safe for people, the environment, ship and cargo.

-In the organisation of the Dutch North Sea waters, it is important that this situation is anticipated and shipping routing measures taken.
+In the spatial planning of the Dutch North Sea waters, it is important that this situation is anticipated and ship routing measures are taken.